 The Company is committed to the proper identification and management of risk.
-Nagambie Resources regularly conducts technical meetings that are attended by Messrs Trumbull and Turner.
+Nagambie Resources regularly conducts technical meetings that are attended by Mr Michael Trumbull, CEO Mr James Earle and technical consultants to the Company, Mr Geoffrey Turner and Mr Rod Boucher.
 Nagambie Resources also regularly undertakes reviews of its risk management procedures which include implementation of a system of internal sign-offs to ensure not only that Nagambie Resources complies with its legal obligations, but that the Board and ultimately shareholders can take comfort that an appropriate system of checks and balances is in place regarding those areas of the business which present financial or operating risks.